WebReflection/hyperHTML/README.md

 ### Wait ... there is a wire ➰ in the code!
-Quite experimental but tested already enough, `hyperHTML.wire()` is the solution to an already common use case: using `hyperHTML` to define not the content of a node, but the node itself, or a list of nodes.
+The helper `hyperHTML.wire(any?)` is the solution to a common use case: using `hyperHTML` to _define not the content_ of a node, _but the node_ itself, or a list of nodes.

 In this case binding a `DocumentFragment` would work but it will also lose its content as soon as it's appended.
 Using `hyperHTML.wire()` will grant that render will always work as expected, without ever losing knowledge of its initial content.